HomeDirectoriesData Licensing: The Hidden Revenue Stream for Modern Directories

 • Transparency: Inform data subjects about licensing in privacy notices

 Did you know?
-According to Microsoft’s guidance on data protection, hidden data in documents can include personal information that creators didn’t intend to share.
-Similarly, directory databases often contain metadata and revision history that should be scrubbed before licensing to protect privacy.
+According to Microsoft’s guidance on data protection, hidden data in documents can include personal information that creators didn’t mean to share.
+In the same way, directory databases often hold metadata and revision history that should be scrubbed before licensing to protect privacy.

-Licensing data means losing some control over it.
+Licensing data means giving up some control over it.
 That’s the nature of the business.
-But you can implement safeguards that detect and prevent misuse without being so restrictive that customers can’t use data effectively.
+But you can put safeguards in place that detect and prevent misuse without being so restrictive that customers can’t use the data effectively.

 Technical protections include: